We have the experience and knowledge necessary to represent underage drivers (under 21-years-old).

 Penalties for Violating the Zero Tolerance Law

 There are serious repercussions from an underage DWI conviction.
-New York has a Zero Tolerance Law which prohibits individuals under the age of 21 from driving with a Blood Alcohol Content (BAC) of .02 percent up to .07 percent.
+New York has a Zero Tolerance Law which prohibits individuals under the age of 21 from driving with a Blood Alcohol Concentration (BAC) of .02 percent up to .07 percent.
 Under those circumstances, there will be an administrative hearing.

 If the BAC is more than .07 but less than .08, you will be charged with DWAI.